der1y/Tech-Elevator/README.md

 # Tech-Elevator
-Projects associated with Tech Elevator
+Projects associated with Tech Elevator for 2024.